G20: Norwegian perspective

-Spanish position on membership
+Spanish participation

-Spain is the world's twelfth largest economy by nominal GDP (the fifteenth largest by purchasing power parity), the fourth in the European Union, and the second among Spanish-speaking countries.
+Spain is the world's twelfth largest economy by nominal GDP and the fifteenth largest by purchasing power parity; it also ranks fourth in the European Union and the second among Spanish-speaking countries.
 In addition, since the 1990s several Spanish companies have gained multinational status, and Spain is an important foreign investor worldwide.
-Its numbers exceed the numbers of several current members of the G20 such as Argentina or South Africa.
-This has led to what Henley et al consider to be a de facto position as a member of the G20.
-However, Spain, a permanent guest, does not plan to request official membership.
+Spain's economic size and performance exceed those of several current G20 members, such as Argentina and South Africa, and the country has been a "permanent guest" at every G20 summit since 2008.
+Consequently, Spain is considered by some analysts to be a de facto member of the G20.
+As of 2025, Spain has not requested official membership.